digitalicagroup/slack-hook-framework/README.md

 * Create a new "Slash Commands" integration with the following data:
  * Command: /test (or whatever you like)
- * URL: the URL pointing to the index.php of your slack-bot install
+ * URL: the URL pointing to the index.php of your slack-hook-framework install
  * Method: POST
  * Token: copy this token, we'll need it later.

 * Create a new "Incoming WebHooks" slack integration:
- * Post to Channel: Pick one, but this will be ignored by slack-bot.
+ * Post to Channel: Pick one, but this will be ignored by slack-hook-framework.
  * Webhook URL: copy this URL, we'll need it later.
  * Descriptive Label, Customize Name, Customize Icon: whatever you like.